 The latest in Arcadia-crewmember off-duty loungewear is sported by "S.H." as he digs through a pile of cassette tapes.
 Yes, cassette tapes, the year is 1992 and Project A-Kon is reeling through the teething pains of its third, crucial year.
 Meanwhile a Vampire Princess Miyu wonders who these people are and why they're in her hotel room, preventing her from sleeping.
 As these images were culled from private videotape, identities of our models have been concealed to protect the innocent.

 Three years later in Atlanta the first Anime Weekend Atlanta would sport anime costumers from a wide variety of genres and shows.
 Though we were a few years away from full-blown Sailor Moon Fandom Explosion, the show's effects were being felt even then, as sets of Sailor Scouts competed for the attention of the male anime fan demographic, which had yet to be joined by legions of squealing yaoi anime fangirls.
 Here we see the first ever Sailor Moon costumer to take the stage at the AWA costume contest, as well as a friendly Sailor Mercury; the two would later entertain the crowd with an improvised Radio City Music Hall style kickline.

 A wide variety of cosplay would be seen at the first AWA.
-Cyborg 003 and 001, from the 60s and 70s series Cyborg 009, made an appearance as well, highlighting the lingering influence old-school anime had (and has) over certain of the surviving otaku of the area.
+Cyborg 003 and 001, from the 60s and 70s series Cyborg 009, would make an appearance, highlighting the lingering influence old-school anime had (and has) over certain of the surviving otaku of the area.
 003 is portrayed by L.H. while 001 is portrayed by a stuffed doll.
 Neither possess cybernetic powers.

-Other cosplayers would portray Yamato crewmembers, Slam Dunk B-ballers, and Ranma 1/2 characters, an example of the near-ubiquitous Ryoga.
+Other cosplayers would portray Yamato crewmembers, Slam Dunk B-ballers, and Ranma 1/2 characters, an example of which is the near-ubiquitous Ryoga.
 Ryoga was a character from Ranma 1/2 who got lost a lot, and sometimes turned into a pig.
 It was a great costume for regular-looking guys who wanted something colorful to dress up as, included a backpack so they could carry their stuff around, and had a ready-made comedy skit that could be rolled out at a moment's notice - run into any crowd of people and holler "I'M LOST!"
 Boy, that didn't get old AT ALL!
 Not in the slightest!
 It's as fresh today as it was back in 1995 when we were already thoroughly sick of Ranma 1/2 in general and that character in particular!
 Also seen - Princess Kahm from Outlanders, about to cut somebody's head off.

 AWA would grow from a few hundred at its first show to over eleven thousand attendees at its most recent gathering (2008 numbers - 2015's attendance was 25K), but at the early conventions you could easily fit the entire costume contest and its judges and audience in a medium sized ballroom in a small-to-medium sized airport-area off-ramp hotel.
 Even the judges got into the act.

-Difficult it may be to concieve of a time when Matsumoto characters were the mainstream of anime fandom and not some kind of atavistic throwback, but pictures don't lie, even if they're low-res video captures.
+It may be difficult to conceive of a time when Matsumoto characters were the mainstream of anime fandom and not some kind of atavistic throwback, but pictures don't lie, even if they're low-res video captures.
 The influence of classic anime continues to linger in cosplay, as the recent AWA attracted Saint Seiya costumers, Yamato costumers, Harlock cosplay, and even 1984-era Macross crewmembers.
 Is anime costuming moving full circle, back to segregated rooftop gatherings of different Harlock iterations?
-I hope not.
-Though, after a long convention season, lord knows we could all use a little sunlight and fresh air.
+I hope not, though after a long convention season, lord knows we could all use a little sunlight and fresh air.

-(images used in this article courtesy Animage, R. Fenelon, and promotional AWA videos produced by M. Murray.)
+(images used in this article courtesy Animage, Jack Thielpape, R. Fenelon, K. Sewell, and promotional AWA videos produced by M. Murray.)